texnixe/kirby-selectplus/README.md

 ## Changelog

+### 1.3.0

+- Change how options are created
+- Remove parent option, the parent is now fetched from the query
+- Allow both query options and option keywords
+- Prefix fields to avoid issues with duplicate field names in form and selectplus form fields, prefix can be set in config.php
+- Fix some issues
+- Updated Readme

+### 1.2.0

-1.2.0 Fixed an issue where the page could not be saved using the save button due to required fields.
+Fixed an issue where the page could not be saved using the save button due to required fields.

 ## License